CDCgov/prime-reportstream/prime-router/docs/getting_started-2.md

 If you see any SSL errors during this step, follow the directions in [Getting Around SSL Errors](#getting-around-ssl-errors).

-# Credentials & secrets vault
+# Credentials and secrets vault

 Our `docker-compose.yml` includes a Hashicorp Vault instance alongside our other containers to enable local secrets storage.
 Under normal circumstances, developers will not have to interact directly with the Vault configuration.